ldstein/terminate-icue/README.md

 Setup
 ---------------------------------------
-- Download and extract Terminate iCue to your drive.
+- Download a release from https://github.com/ldstein/terminate-icue/releases and unzip to your drive.
 - Double click "setup.bat".
-- Click "Yes" when prompted "Do you want to allow this app to make changes to your device".
+- When asked "Do you want to allow this app to make changes to your device", click "Yes".
 - Select option 1 to run Terminate iCue at login.
 - Wait for setup to complete.
 - Optional: Select option 3 to disable Corsair background services to improve battery life.